What Is a Refrigerator Compressor?

 What are the types of refrigerator compressors?

-Refrigeration compressors are one of the main components in your fridge, so choosing the right one is essential for keeping a cold air temperature in your fridge.
+As mentioned above, refrigeration compressors are one of the main components of your refrigerator.
+Choosing the right one is essential for keeping a cold air temperature in your fridge.
 But what is the difference between reciprocating, centrifugal, and rotary compressors?

 One type of compressor is a reciprocating compressor.
 Reciprocating compressors use a piston-based operation, similar to a combustion engine.
-As the piston moves up and down, refrigerant from the evaporator will pump in, and as the temperature and pressure increases, compressed refrigerant gas flows out of the compressor into the condenser.
+As the piston moves up and down, refrigerant from the evaporator pumps in.
+As the temperature and pressure increases, compressed refrigerant gas flows out of the compressor into the condenser.

-Rotary-vane compressors utilize a rotating drive shaft with vanes that split it into suction and discharge sections.
-Pistons rotate to both increase and decrease volume between the sections, allowing for continuous pressure buildup and release as it spins.
+Rotary-Vane compressors utilize a rotating drive shaft with vanes that split into suction and discharge sections.
+Pistons rotate to increase and decrease the volume between the sections.
+The rotation allows for continuous pressure building up and releasing as it spins.

-Rotary-screw compressors use two male and female rotors spinning in opposite directions, trapping, and compressing refrigerant between the rotors as air travels through.
+Rotary-Screw compressors use two male and female rotors that spin in opposite directions.
+These rotors also trap and compress the refrigerant between the rotors as air travels through.

-Rotary-scroll compressors use fixed and orbiting scrolls to suck pockets of refrigerant into the center where it gets compressed WITHOUT the use of pistons.
+Rotary-Scroll compressors use fixed and orbiting scrolls to suck pockets of refrigerant into the center.
+This is where the refrigerant gets compressed WITHOUT the use of pistons.

 Top Mounted vs. Bottom Mounted Compressors